 - 1. Your frame should be solid, and not move excessively with wind or bullet impacts.
-It should be mounted securely, or have a rigid stand if it's portable. - 2.
-It should be large enough so sensors don't get shot and you can easily mount your largest targets.
-The G2 and the lower sensor elements should be mounted below grade so they are not able to be shot. - 3.
-Cardboard or corrugated plastic (more weather resistant) work well for a backer board.
+It should be mounted securely, or have a rigid stand if it's portable. - It should be large enough so sensors don't get shot and you can easily mount your largest targets.
+The G2 and the lower sensor elements should be mounted below grade, out of the line of fire. - Cardboard or corrugated plastic (more weather resistant) work well for a backer board.
 Coroplast is available at most home improvement stores.

 The microphone sensor elements are mounted in the four corners of your target frame, and the G2 (yellow housing) is mounted near the bottom of your frame, out of the line of fire.
 The G2's panel antenna communicates to the line, and needs to be mounted about 1/3 or 1/2 way up the left side of the frame, with clear line of sight to the firing line.
-The lower sensor elements should also be below the line of fire.
+The lower sensor elements should ideally also be below the line of fire.